KxSystems/docs/docs/ref/asof.md

 -   `t2` is a table or dictionary
 -   the last key or column of `t2` corresponds to a time column in `t1`

-returns the values from the last rows matching the rest of the keys and time &le; the time in `t2`.
+returns the values from the last rows matching the rest of the keys and time ≤ the time in `t2`.

 ```q
 q)show trade asof`sym`time!(`IBM;09:30:00.0)